Market Deployment of Wind Energy

 The growth in wind power capacity over the last 20 years.
 Both China and the US are growing exponentially.

-Click here for an audio and a written description of the growth in wind power capacity over the last 20 years graph.
+Click here for a text description of the growth in wind power capacity over the last 20 years graph.

-This figure shows the accumulative installed wind energy capacity in gigawatts for a number of different countries during a period of time from 1997 to 2016.
-There are a variety of countries shown here: Italy, France, United Kingdom, Spain, India, Germany, United States, and China.
+This figure shows the accumulative installed wind energy capacity in gigawatts for several countries during a period of time from 1997 to 2016.
+There are various countries shown here: Italy, France, United Kingdom, Spain, India, Germany, United States, and China.
 So currently China has the greatest installed energy capacity, more than 140 gigawatts.
-The United States is second place with about 80 gigawatts, Germany is third with about 50, and the rest are all below 30 gigawatts.
+The United States is in second place with about 80 gigawatts, Germany is third with about 50, and the rest are all below 30 gigawatts.
 And you see a couple of interesting things here looking at the trends over time.
 One is that Germany got an early start on it.
-They were the world leaders in wind energy production up until 2007, then they were surpassed by the United States.
+They were the world leaders in wind energy production until 2007, then they were surpassed by the United States.
 But then China surpassed the United States in about 2010 or 2011, and they have really skyrocketed over the last decade or so.
 They are on a trend that is going to make them by far the biggest producer of wind energy in the world.

 Part of the reason for this growth is the steady decline in the cost of wind energy, as discussed in the previous section on solar energy.
 But government policies are another important factor.
 The United States has one of the most volatile markets for wind energy in the world, while those in Europe and China have been among the most stable.
 This is due in part to differences in how governments in these countries treat wind energy.
 In many parts of Europe, wind energy (and other renewable generation technologies) enjoy subsidies and incentives known as feed-in tariffs.
 The feed-in tariff is essentially a long-term guarantee of the ability to sell output from a specific power generation resource to the grid at a specified price (typically higher than the prices received in the market by other generation resources).
 The United States, on the other hand, has favored a system of tax incentives called the “Production Tax Credit” (PTC) to encourage renewable energy deployment.
 In theory, a tax incentive should not work much differently than a feed-in tariff (both are just payments based on how many kilowatt-hours are generated).
 But the PTC has historically needed to be re-authorized frequently by the US Congress – this “on-off” policy strategy has been a major factor in the volatility of wind energy investment in the US as shown in the figure below.
 It is worth noting that the PTC was recently renewed for 2013, but will lapse again at the end of 2019, so it is difficult to say what impact it will have on wind investment going forward.